nicklockwood/FXForms/README.md

 Like `UITableViewController`, `FXFormViewController` will normally assign the tableView as the main view of the controller.
 Unlike `UITableViewController`, it doesn't *have* to be - you can make your tableView a subview of your main view if you prefer.

-Like `UITableViewController`, `FXFormViewController` implements the `UITableViewDelegate` protocol, so if you subclass it, you can override the `UITableViewDelegate` and `UIScrollViewDelegate` methods to implement custom behaviors. `FXFormViewController` is not actually the direct delegate of the tableView however, it is the delegate of its formController, which is an instance of FXFormController.
-The formController acts as the tableView's delegate and dataSource, and proxies the `UITableViewDelegate` methods back to the `FXFormViewController` via the `FXFormControllerDelegate` protocol.
+Like `UITableViewController`, `FXFormViewController` implements the `UITableViewDelegate` protocol, so if you subclass it, you can override the `UITableViewDelegate` and `UIScrollViewDelegate` methods to implement custom behaviors. `FXFormViewController` is not actually the direct delegate of the tableView however, it is the delegate of its formController, which is an instance of `FXFormController`.
+The formController acts as the tableView's delegate and datasource, and proxies the `UITableViewDelegate` methods back to the `FXFormViewController` via the `FXFormControllerDelegate` protocol.

 Unlike `UITableViewController`, `FXFormViewController` does not implement `UITableViewDataSource` protocol.
 This is handled entirely by the `FXFormController`, and it is not recommended that you try to override or intercept any of the datasource methods.